Leader in our field

-Audley Group is proud to be an equal opportunities employer and gender has no impact on the recruitment process.
-Audley Group gender pay details reveal that women’s mean hourly rate is 47.5% lower than men’s and women’s median hourly rate is 1% lower than men’s.
+Audley Group is proud to be an equal opportunities employer and gender has no impact on our recruitment process.
+Audley Group gender pay details reveal that women’s mean hourly rate is 32.70% (2018 – 27.35%) lower than mens’ and womens’ median hourly rate is 12.11% (2018 – 3.15%) lower than mens’.

 This data primarily reflects the fact Audley Group is a business which has three key functions: property, care and hospitality.
 Each function has different levels of pay.
-For example care accounts for nearly half of the organisation’s headcount, of which 95% of those staff are female, and generally fall into the lower quartiles for pay compared to other business units, which skews the figures.
-The median gender pay gap across the entire business is only 1%, which suggests that the main bulk of pay grades are very even, and provides a more insightful view of the overall situation.
+Care accounts for nearly half of the organisation’s headcount, of which 97% of those staff are female, and generally fall into the lower quartiles for pay compared to other business units..
+The median gender pay gap across the entire business is 12.11%, which suggests that the main bulk of pay grades are relatively even, and we believe that this provides a more accurate view of the overall gender pay gap.

 Download the full report to read more.